fpgadeveloper/ethernet-fmc-axi-eth/README.md

 ### Microblaze design differences

-The designs for AC701, KC705, VC707 and VC709 all use the Microblaze soft processor.
-These designs have some specific differences when compared to the Zynq based designs:
+The designs for AC701, KC705, VC707, VC709, KCU105 & VCU108 all use the Microblaze soft processor.
+These designs
+have some specific differences when compared to the Zynq based designs:

-* MIG - the MIG is required to exploit the DDR3 memory of the eval boards.
+* MIG - the MIG is required to exploit the DDR3/4 memory of the eval boards.
 * AXI Timer - the lwIP echo server application requires a timer (Microblaze does not have one inherently).
 * AXI UART16550 - the lwIP echo server application requires a UART for console output.